+HIV is a virus that attacks the immune system.
+Your immune system helps protect you from infection and disease.
 People who have HIV may have a damaged immune system.
-If they also have HHV8, they have an increased risk of developing Kaposi’s.
+If they also have human herpes virus 8 (HHV8) they have an increased risk of developing Kaposi’s.

 Classic Kaposi’s sarcoma